-Policy consultation period

-Policy determined on

-Policy contact name and position Kevin Butlin - Director of Education

-Amendments after determination

-Department for Education school nu ımber 878/2036

-Age range 3111001 4 to 11

-Type of school Academy, primary school

-Admissions authority Plymouth CAST

-Normal round intake Reception

-Published Admission Number 2022 -23 30

-Priority for children to another setting g Teignmouth Community School, Exeter Road 1

-Priority for children from another se tting No

-Designated religious character Ŭ Yes - Catholic Diocese of Plymouth

-Admissions catchment area No

-School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes

-a) To be used if seeking priority for an exceptional need to attend this

-school.
-Included below at Page 6

-b) To be used if seeking priority on the grounds of faith.
-Included

-Key Dates Normal round below at Page 9

-When to apply 15 Nov rember 2021 to the National Closing Date which is 15 January 2022

-al Offer Date which is 18 April 2022

-5 May 2022 or from 20 days after the refusal, whichever is later 2

-Key Dates In-Year admission o may 2022 of from 20 days after the foldod, willonever to later

-June 2022 for Year Groups 1 to 6

-September 2022 for Reception

-10 school days of an application

-0 school days after refusal
+Policy consultation period 30 th Nov 20 - 22 nd Jan 21 Policy determined on TBC February 2021 (the date when the admissions authority will meet) Policy contact name and position Kevin Butlin - Director of Education Amendments after determination Department for Education school nu mber 878/2036 Age range 4 to 11 Type of school Academy, primary school Admissions authority Plymouth Catholic and Anglican Schools Trust Normal round intake Reception Published Admission Number 2022- 23 30 Priority for children to another setting g Teignmouth Community School, Exeter Road 1 Priority for children from another set ting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes a)To be used if seeking priority for an exceptional need to attend this school.
+Included below at Page 6 b)To be used if seeking priority on the grounds of faith.
+Included below at Page 9 Key Dates Normal round when 2024 to the National Clasing Date which is 45 January 2022 When to apply Decision tional Offer Date which is 18 April 2022 5 May 2022 or from 20 days after the refusal, whichever is later 2 Key Dates In-Year admission June 2022 for Year Groups 1 to 6 from 1 September 2022 for Reception Decision Within 10 school days of an application · · · · · When to appeal From 2 20 school days after refusal